searxng/searxng/docs/admin/installation-docker.rst

    This might remove all docker items, not only those from SearXNG.

-If you won't use docker anymore and want to get rid of all conatiners & images use the following *prune* command:
+If you won't use docker anymore and want to get rid of all containers & images use the following *prune* command:

 .. code:: sh